utilitywarehouse/sys-ansible-k8s-on-prem/README.md

 - ansible >=2.7 local setup
 - `system` strongbox key
 - `make netapp-collections-install` to install netapp.ontap collections for ansible
-- `pip install netapp-lib` is also needed by ansible netapp modules to run
+- `pip install netapp-lib requests` is also needed by ansible netapp modules to run

 # Makefile support